-Headteacher responsibility for the Kindergarten, Breakfast Club and ARC.
+Headteacher responsibility for the Breakfast & After School Clubs.

-Working in a spirit of collaboration with the Governing Board of St Peter's, the headteacher will
+Working in a spirit of collaboration with the Governing Board of St Teresa's, the headteacher will oversee the strategic leadership and management of the extended day provision offered by St Teresa's School Breakfast & After School Club on behalf of the Governing Board.
+To include and not limited to:

-- 1. Oversee the strategic leadership and management of the extended day provision offered by St Peter's School Ark After School Club, Breakfast Club and the Kindergarten on behalf of St Peter's Governing Board.
-To include and not limited to: - 2.
-Act as line manager and appraiser for the supervisors of the Kindergarten and Ark After School Club, and delegating and monitoring the appraisal process for other staff members. - 3.
-Oversee financial matters and the systems of funding the settings; this includes: - For the After School Club reviewing the income and expenditure, ensuring the business model continues to be viable and advising Governors if changes are required e.g. a rise in the fees. - o For the Kindergarten ensuring that delegated funding for applied government paid hours is in the budget and top-up fees by parents are set (in discussion with Governors). - Delegating funding to cost centres for each setting for day-to-day resourcing, and ensuring the provisions are adequately resourced. - Overseeing financial plans for families in arrears. - 4.
-Lead on recruitment of staff ensuring that at least one member of every selection panel has undertaken appropriate Safer Recruitment training within the last 5 years. - 5.
-Monitor and evaluate the effectiveness of the provisions, ensuring that action plans are evaluated regularly, and that staff can access appropriate training opportunities. - 6.
-Ensure that school-based policies are shared with extended provision staff and specific policies for the extended day provisions are implemented as necessary e.g., managing collection by parents.
+Act as line manager and appraiser for the supervisor of the Breakfast & After School Club, and delegating and monitoring the appraisal process for other staff members.

+- Oversee financial matters and the systems of funding the settings; this includes reviewing the income and expenditure, ensuring the business model continues to be viable and advising Governors if changes are required e.g. a rise in the fees. - Overseeing financial plans for families in arrears. - Lead on recruitment of staff, ensuring that at least one member of every selection panel has undertaken appropriate Safer Recruitment training within the last 5 years. - Monitor and evaluate the effectiveness of the provision, ensuring that action plans are evaluated regularly, and that staff can access appropriate training opportunities including Safeguarding. - Ensure that school-based policies are shared with extended provision staff and specific policies for the extended day provision are implemented as necessary.